-You’ve got some sun and now it’s time to hit the road down the coast on the 101 aka PCH aka Pacific Coast Highway.
-You’ll pass the surfing town of Cardiff, Solana Beach, and Del Mar before you arrive at Torrey Pines Natural Reserve.
-Hike the trails at Torrey Pines, or go to the Torrey Pines Lodge to indulge on a gourmet, farm to table meal.
+Roll down the windows and get ready to pass by the surfing town of Cardiff, Solana Beach, and Del Mar before you arrive at Torrey Pines Natural Reserve.
+Hike the Torrey Pines State trails or visit the Lodge at Torrey Pines to indulge in a gourmet, farm-to-table meal.

-6:00 pm: Wind and Sea Beach
+6:00 pm: Windansea Beach

 7:30 pm: Dinner in La Jolla

 As your time in San Diego comes to a close, our last day itinerary ensures you end on a high note.

 Have a dinner in La Jolla.
 Dining at the Mediterranean Room in the La Valencia Hotel is a must for tourists.
 Fantastic seasonal dishes are spiced up with a great view and live music.

 Splurge on the Shawarma Spiced Octopus, or keep it lighter with the Sunchoke & Heirloom Tomato Bisque.
 Then, go ahead and treat yourself to dessert — it’s your last day San Diego itinerary of vacation, after all!
 The Dark Chocolate Gateaux and Toffee Rum Cake are both absolutely delectable.